AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 Do you know how your [!DNL Adwords]-acquired customer segments grow their LTV compared to those customers acquired from organic search?
 Have you ever thought of performing a `cohort` analysis on different customer segments side by side in the same report?
 If so, a `qualitative cohort analysis` helps you answer those questions.

-This article dives into what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in [!DNL Commerce Intelligence].
+This topic dives into what a qualitative cohort is, why you might be interested in building this analysis, and how you can create it in [!DNL Commerce Intelligence].

 ## What are `qualitative cohorts`, anyway? {#whatare}